rks101/eglinux/README.md

 For debugging issues, the following can help about processes and system resources.

-Use **top** command to display linux processes with PID, CPU and memory usage in real-time
+Use **top** command to display linux processes with PID, CPU and memory usage in real-time.
+Avoid this using for a long time on servers with active users.
 ```
 $ top